dami-i/dami-i/README.md

 ## Hey!
 I'm Dami! 👋 👨‍💻 👨‍🎓 👨‍🏫

-I'm a full stack JavaScript developer with business knowledge based in Curitiba, Brazil. 🟩🟨
+I'm a full stack developer with business knowledge based in Curitiba, Brazil. 🟩🟨

 My main goal is to use technology to help people have a better work, companies reduce costs and improve their overall effectiveness.